15 Things You Should Think Twice About Donating

 Window coverings with cords pose a significant safety risk for children and pets, and although these challenges are quickly rectified by a homeowner, many donation centers cannot accept these window treatments.
 Recycle, reuse or sell these items privately to prevent unnecessary costs to the charity of your choice.

 Outdated encyclopedias, textbooks and reference materials are in abundance, but in today’s world, they are not in demand.
-Luckily, there are some cool ways to create secret storage with old books which will pretty much take care of the problem.
+Luckily, there are some cool ways to create secret hiding storage spaces with old books which will pretty much take care of the problem.

 Anyone who’s received a gift basket knows that you’re always left with a container to deal with, which can add up over time.
 While donating baskets is an option, thrift stores can be inundated with baskets and containers that end up gathering dust on the shelves.
 Luckily, there are some ingenious ways to use baskets for home storage and organization in any room.
 Get creative and decorate or paint baskets to match your decor and you’ll have no shortage of spots to store your belongings neatly.

 For the same reasons that old-style TVs are not accepted, you’re best to find an alternate way to dispose of your old desktop and laptop computers.
 Additionally, personal information can stay hidden in your computer’s hard drive after you think you’ve wiped it clean, which is why it’s best to dispose of them properly.
 Check out organizations that recycle computer hardware, such as this one in Minnesota.
 If you do have someone in your family or group of friends who can use your old device, clean the keyboard and screen as a courtesy.

 They may look and sound beautiful, but pianos are large, heavy and expensive to move which make them costly to a second-hand store.
 Because they are slow to sell and take up valuable real estate, thrift stores choose to use that space for items which are in higher demand.
 Buy-and-sell sites, and local music schools can be great ways to offload an unwanted piano that will be used and loved in a new home, or repurpose it into something new yourself!